Caviar Guide by Marky’s

-Tobiko red, black, wasabi from $11.89.
+Tobiko red, black, wasabi from $10.72.
 Modern Japanese cuisine and especially different sushi types are growing rapidly in popularity in the Western world.
 An inherent ingredient in many types of sushi is Tobiko.
 Tobiko is the Japanese name of the tropical Flying Fish Roe.
 It is a roe with remarkably tiny egg grains, measuring less than 1mm in diameter.
-This roe is characterized by a crunchy and firm texture that adds an element of interest to many sushi rolls.
+Flying fish eggs are characterized by a crunchy and firm texture that adds an element of interest to many sushi rolls.
 Another important quality of this product is its stability, which allows it to keep its form and texture even after being defrosted, unlike the traditional and much more expensive caviar types.
 This is truly a democratic people food – or, at any rate, food garnish.

 The natural color of the Flying fish caviar is golden to light orange, but it comes in a variety of flavors.
 These flavors are added with natural ingredients that also give Flying Fish caviar its vivid colors:

 - Black Tobiko is achieved by adding squid ink, a highly valued gourmet product in its own right;

 - Red Tobiko is made by using a variety of chili pepper that adds spicy flavor as well as a bright red color;

 - Green Tobiko is made with wasabi – a relative of horseradish that is a popular addition to sushi – and small quantities of it go a very long way to adding flavor to your sushi.